cessen/ropey/README.md

 Ropey treats Unicode code points as the base unit of text.
 In other words, you can index into, slice by, and iterate over a rope by `char` index.

-Ropey also ensures that [grapheme clusters](https://www.unicode.org/reports/tr29/) are never split in its internal representation, and thus can always be accessed as coherent `&str` slices.
+Ropey also ensures that [grapheme clusters](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) are never split in its internal representation, and thus can always be accessed as coherent `&str` slices.
 Moreover, Ropey provides APIs for iterating over graphemes and querying about grapheme boundaries.

 ### Slicing

-Ropey has rope slices that allows you to work with just parts of a rope, using any of the read-only operations of a full rope including iterators and making sub-slices.
+Ropey has rope slices that allow you to work with just parts of a rope, using any of the read-only operations of a full rope including iterators and making sub-slices.